The Evergreen Climbing Wall was unveiled in August 2012. Alumnus Jade Oakes created this video about its construction.

 In addition, students travel off campus to participate in alternative sports such as skiing, snowboarding, backpacking, rock climbing, white water rafting, canoeing, kayaking, mountain biking and hiking.

 Throughout the school year, there are opportunities for visual arts integration with grade level classroom expeditions both in the classroom and during art class.
-For more information, contact art teacher Mary Ann Athens.
+Click here to view our online gallery of student artwork!

 - Self-awareness: Individual learning styles/profiles, personal challenges, goal setting and reflection, positive body image